-After the death of my first husband, Blaze, in a car accident at the age of twenty-eight, I didn’t understand what my life was- I lost that much of myself.
+After the death of my first husband, Marc, in a car accident at the age of twenty-eight, I didn’t understand what my life was- I lost that much of myself.
 I slept fitfully with the light on for years.

 It felt imperative to me to understand my vocation, to understand what I was supposed to build on and be.
 I was still a mother.
 I still loved my husband.
 Just because he was dead, I did not stop feeling like his wife.
 I didn’t even consider dating.
 I had some very intense little girls to raise, and challenges that were hard to accept were mine.

 Over the years my ideas about celibacy evolved as I moved from the chastity of a wife to the chastity of a widow.
 I was surprised to realize that I felt an expansiveness of love, of my womanhood, of my motherhood, as I developed in this new life I did not ask for, but slowly embraced.
 When I turned the light off at night, I felt enveloped in love and peace.